DBoo92/317Hardware/README.md

 ## Time Commitment

-Time required to complete this project is approximately: **12 - 16 hours** continuous work (depending on your skill level), or 2 work days.
+Time required to complete this project is approximately: **12 - 16 hours** (continuous work), or 2 work days.
+This varies depending on skill level.

 It is best to approach this project with mild/moderate experience in electronics and circuits, tools and assembly, and computers.
 However, my aim is to make this guide thorough enough for people of all experience levels.